snowflaxGitRepo/midjourney-chat-bot/README.md

 # midjourney-chat-bot

 create a dataset for creating a prompt given a concept.
-Use  Llama-2 7B model using the HuggingFace auto train-advanced package.
+Use  Llama-2 7B model, using the HuggingFace auto train-advanced package.

 1. Training dataset